Shang-Chi: Fictional character biography

-Seeking a way to fight her ability-stealing adversary Topaz, Domino approaches Shang-Chi (who was referred to her by his Protectors teammate Amadeus Cho) at his retreat in Lantau Island for training.
-After a long training session, the two spend a romantic night out in Hong Kong, only to be ambushed at a night club by a large group of Shang-Chi's enemies, led by Midnight Sun and including Razor Fist, Shen Kuei, Shockwave, Death-Hand, Shadow Stalker, Tiger-Claw and others.
-Domino and Shang-Chi defeat them with relative ease.
-The two are eventually confronted by Topaz who Domino defeats using Shang-Chi's teachings.
+Shang-Chi joins several Asian American superheroes for a fundraiser in New York; they are ambushed by the alien Prince Regent Phalkan and his army from Seknarf Seven.
+Shang-Chi and his allies are teleported near Seknarf Seven.
+Dubbing their group "The Protectors", Jimmy Woo rallies the group to escape.
+Domino approaches Shang-Chi for training, and the two spend a romantic night out in Hong Kong, only to be ambushed at a night club by a large group of Shang-Chi's enemies led by Midnight Sun.
+Domino and Shang-Chi defeat them, but the two are eventually confronted by Topaz, who Domino defeats using Shang-Chi's teachings.
 Despite Shang-Chi's pleas for mercy, Domino kills Topaz.
 Disappointed, Shang-Chi breaks up with Domino and dismisses her as his student.